Little Salmon River Watershed Dams

 There are 5,736 state-regulated dams in New York State.
 Most of these dams were built prior to 1970.
 Like other infrastructure, as dams age, they require maintenance in order to maintain their structural integrity.
 The NYS Department of Environmental Conservation’s (DEC) Dam Safety Program maps, assigns hazard ratings, and conducts inspections on New York’s dams.
 As communities and independent dam owners confront the challenge of aging dams, there are many unique considerations for how to deal with individual dams.
 Dam removal can facilitate migratory fish passage, restore the dam and impoundment area to natural stream conditions, and eliminate a community hazard if the dam is compromised.
 Maintaining dams can be important for communities in some cases in order to retain an impoundment that is a community asset or maintain a historically or symbolically important community structure.
 Both options come with important price and funding considerations too.

-Please direct any questions to Gabriel Yerdon at [email protected], 315-785-2387.
+Please direct any questions, comments, or concerns to Gabriel Yerdon at [email protected], 315-785-2387.

 Presentations